Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/terrad/commands.md

 # Commands

-This section describes the commands available from `daodiseod`, the command line interface that connects a running `daodiseod` process.
+This section describes the commands available from `ODISEOd`, the command line interface that connects a running `ODISEOd` process.

 ## `add-genesis-account`